meaningfy-ws/diff-query-generator/README.md

 ##Structure
 In this project the SPARQL query is constructed from four parts that will be explained below.
 ##Prefixes section
 Prefixes are declared in this section before the select statement of the query.
-It can have as many as possible prefixes and values as the query will use only the ones that it needs.
+It can have as many possible prefixes and values as the query will use only the ones that it needs.
 ### Query variables
 A SPARQL query file could sometimes be long and hard to read.
 To improve readability and minimize use of hidden variables, the query parameters should express in some manner